holman57/C-Examples/README.md

 ---

+How Does a C Debugger Work?
+(GDB Ptrace/x86 example)
+- Linux ptrace API allows a (debugger) process to access low-level information about another process (the debuggee). https://blog.0x972.info/?d=2014/11/13/10/40/50-how-does-a-debugger-work

 libcu++
 - the NVIDIA C++ Standard Library, is the C++ Standard Library for your entire system.
 It provides a heterogeneous implementation of the C++ Standard Library that can be used in and between CPU and GPU code. https://github.com/NVIDIA/libcudacxx